 Improving Education Outcomes to Prepare our Children for Success

-Due to our reforms, Wisconsin can now put the best and the brightest teachers in our classrooms – and we can pay them to stay there.
+The reforms enacted since 2011 saved school districts hundreds of millions of dollars and allowed each district to put more money directly into our children’s classrooms.
+Due to our reforms, Wisconsin can now put the best and the brightest in our classrooms – and we can pay to keep them there.
 School districts can now hire based on merit and pay based on performance.
 We finally have a way to recognize our exceptional teachers and reward them for the good work they do for our children.

 Governor Walker’s 2015-17 Biennial Budget makes important investments in our children and increases state support for our schools by providing $105.6 million in 2016-17 for the school levy tax credit and $108.1 million in FY 2016-17 for equalization aids.
 This budget provides additional resources for rural schools by increasing funding for the Sparsity Aid Program and the High-Cost Pupil Transportation Programs.

 Governor Walker’s budget further transforms education in Wisconsin by expanding school choice across the state, providing parents in any school district to with the opportunity to participate in the statewide school choice program by phasing out the cap on the number of school choice participants.
 Truly, every child deserves access to a great education, so his budget also creates a special education voucher program and increases the open enrollment payment for special education pupils to $12,000 while eliminating the ability of school districts to deny students from enrolling based on financial burden.